alexalemi/textbench/README.md

 The example corpus is the [text8](http://mattmahoney.net/dc/text8.zip) corpus from Matt Mahoney [[more info]](http://mattmahoney.net/dc/textdata.html)

+As downloaded, `text8` is a single line, so I do two versions of each test, one on the original `text8` and the second on a `fmt`'ed version of `text8` with the text broken up into reasonable line widths.
+Results on my machine available in `results.txt`.

 To run the benchmarks, it should be enough to issue `make`.